If Your Partner Ever Says These 11 Things, You Should Break Up

 9. They Say You Need To Change

-10They Say They "Have A Lot Going On Right Now"
+10. They Say They "Have A Lot Going On Right Now"

-11They Constantly Threaten To Leave You
+11. They Constantly Threaten To Leave You

 As therapist Darlene M. Corbett tells Bustle, comments like this one can be a sign "of someone who is capable of being emotionally abusive."
-It's manipulative, and is "used as a way to control and isolate" and can "slowly erode the self-esteem of their partner."
-Which is, in many cases, the goal.
+It's manipulative and is "used as a way to control and isolate," she says, so they can slowly erode your self-esteem — which is, in many cases, the goal.